robertsmieja/java-test-utils/README.md

 There is no current stable release yet, but I've published a "milestone" release that should be usable.
 See [this unit test](src/test/java/com/robertsmieja/test/utils/junit/SimplePojoTests.java) as an example of how to use the current implementation.

-The library should be compatible with JUnit 4 projects, but is not fully fleshed our for those.
+The library should be compatible with JUnit 4 projects, but is not fully fleshed out for those.
 See [this example JUnit 4 project](testProjects/junit4).

 Currently the Equals, HashCode, and ToString tests are lacking JUnit 4 compatibility.